m-clark/m-clark.github.io/projects.md

 [Generalized Additive Models](../docs/GAMS.pdf)     An introduction to generalized additive models with an emphasis on generalization from familiar linear models and using the mgcv package in R.

+[Mixed Models Overview](../docs/mixedModels.html)  An overview that introduces mixed models for those with varying technical/statistical backgrounds.

 [Introduction to Machine Learning](../docs/mlcrash.pdf)     A gentle introduction to machine learning concepts with some application in R.

 [Comparing Measures of Dependency](../docs/CorrelationComparison.pdf)     A summary of relatively recent articles that look at various measures of dependency Pearson's r, Spearman's rho, and Hoeffding's D, and newer ones such as Distance Correlation and Maximal Information Coefficient.